MRAlirad/js-unit-testing/Note.md

 3. mockRestore()=> similar to mockClear(), but instead of reseting the inner function to an empty function, it restores the original implementation.

 this only makes sence in spies because if we create a mock using vi.fn() the original implementation is an empty function and return undefiend. but wen we create a spy, we can optionally changes the implementations, now if we call mock restore, the original implementation will be restored.

+## To Mock or Not to Mock

+mocks allow us to break dependencies and test our functions in isolation.

+But there is a problem with mocks we need to be aware of.
+Tests that use mocks become dependent on the implementation of our functions.
+And that's something we should avoid.
+Because I told you that, we should test what our functions do, not how they are implemented.
+If our tests know how our functions are implemented, they can break once we change the implementation.

+So don't overuse mocks.
+Use them only for mocking external dependencies like databases, APIs, or services that may not be available or slow to work with during test execution.